hamelsmu/wandb-cicd/README.md

 # wandb-cicid

-This are resources for the W&B CI/CD and ML course.
+This repo contains resources for the W&B CI/CD and ML course.